-Notes High-skill jobs targeted by the Gulf Coast Workforce Board are those that offer the best employment opportunities for the region's residents now and in the immediate future.
+Notes High-skill High-growth Scholarship Eligible Occupations targeted by the Gulf Coast Workforce Board are those requiring a bachelor's degree or less that offer the best employment opportunities for the region's residents now and in the future.

-1. Criteria used to identify the above occupations are as follows:
+1. The criteria used to identify the above occupations are as follows:

-The occupuation must be found in one or more GCWB Targeted Industries.
-50% or more of total occupational employment must be found in the GCWB list of Targeted Industries authorized on the date below Projected employment in 2032 greater than or equal to the average of all occupations in the region (≥ 1,668) Projected growth rate greater than or equal to the average of all occupations in the region (≥ 1,668) Minimum education requirements of a postsecondary degree or certificate, moderate on-the-job training with no less than a high school diploma, long-term on-the-job training.
-Apprentice-ship, internship/residency or work expansions in a related occupation Median hourly wages greater than or equal to the OES 2023 median wage for all occupations in the region (2 522.54) Occupations found on previous High-skill High-growth Occupation List and which meet four of the five criteria immediately above have been retained
+50% or more of total occupational employment must be found in within Gulf Coast Workforce Board Targeted Industries Projected employment in 2032 greater than or equal to the median for all occupations in the region (± 1,568) A projected growth rate greater than or equal to the occupations in the region (± 1,45%) between 2022 and 2032 Minimum education requirements of a postsecondary degree or certificate, moderate on-the-job training with no less than a high school diploma, long-term on-the-job training, apprenticeship, internship/residency or work experience in a related occupatic Median hourly wages greater than or equal to the OES 2023 median wage for all occupations in the region (> \$2,254) Occupations found on the previous High-skill High-growth Occupation List and which meet four of the five criteria immediately above have been retained

 2. Other occupations meeting some but not all of the above criteria have also been included based on the best regional labor market intelligence available.
 Employers can petition for the inclusion of additional as labor market conditions change.
-3. Hourly wages were obtained by dividing the reported median annual wage by 2,080 hours.
+3. Hourly wages were obtained by dividing the reported median annual wage by 2.080 hours.
 Note that actual per hour earnings are likely to differ as education-related occupations are typically compensated on a 9 or 10 month basis.
-4. Occupations officially requiring no formal educational credential of any kind and moderate on-the-job training included due to their importance to the oil and gas industry.
-5. All data provided by Texas Workforce Commission - LMCI
+4. Occupations that do not officially require a formal educational credential, but do require moderate on-the-job training, are included due to their importance to the oil and gas industry.
+5. Source: "Eavas Workforce Commission - Labor Market and Career Information.
+2023 Occupational Employment and Wage Statistics (OEWS) and 2022-2032 Long Term Projections.